Suggested Searches

 NGSS

-In this activity, students will build a spectrometer using basic materials to observe the light emitted and absorbed by several sources.
-This will be used as a model for how NASA uses spectroscopy to determine the nature of elements found on Earth and other planets.
-For higher grades, this activity can also be used to discuss advanced spectroscopic topics, such as how NASA research is advancing spectroscopic techniques to teach us more about plant life on Earth.
+In this activity, students build a spectrometer using basic materials to observe light emitted and absorbed by several sources.
+This hands-on construction project serves as a model for how NASA uses spectroscopy to determine the nature of elements found on Earth and other planets.
+Students learn fundamental principles of light analysis while creating their own functional scientific instrument.
+For higher grades, this activity can extend to discuss advanced spectroscopic topics, including how NASA research advances spectroscopic techniques to study plant life on Earth and atmospheric composition of distant worlds.